Matthew Caulfield

 Assistant Professor

-Since receiving my Ph.D. from the Wharton School at the University of Pennsylvania in 2021, I have served on the tenure-track Management faculty at West Chester University.
-Beginning Fall 2023, I will be an Assistant Professor at the Gabelli School of Business at Fordham University.
+I received my Ph.D. from the Wharton School at the University of Pennsylvania in 2021, and I am an Assistant Professor at the Gabelli School of Business at Fordham University (institutional profile).

 Publications

 Caulfield, M. & Laufer, W.S.
 2019.
-Corporate Moral Agency at the Convenience of Law and Ethics.
+Corporate Moral Agency at the Convenience of Ethics and Law.
 Georgetown Journal of Law & Public Policy 17.

 Chapters & Commentary